14ksmith/Daily_News/README.md

 }
 ```

+Then, add the RSS feed addresses of your choice to `rss.txt` in the `settings` folder.

-Next, we will set up notifications.
+Finally, set up notifications.
 If using email, follow the instructions under the `Email Notifications` section.
 Similarly, if using text, follow the instructions under `Text Notifications`.

 ### Email Notifications